Create a

 Employee usage is below expectations

-American workers tend to underuse the available time off benefits.
+American workers tend to underuse their available time-off benefits.
 Surprisingly, only 48% of workers use their annual entitlement in full.
 Those who fail to use it all report heavy workloads, inadequate back-ups to perform the work in their absence, and difficulties coordinating their time off with others as primary reasons for not taking it.
-Interestingly, 6.9% of the under-users do so to take a cash-out of the unused time off.
+Interestingly, 6.9% of the under-users do so to cash out their unused time off.
 Pew Research found that 52% of under-users did not feel the need to take the additional time off, while 49% did not use it due to concerns that they would fall behind on their work.
-Adding to that, the 19% who feared adverse effects on their job advancement opportunities, 16% afraid of losing their job, and 12% whose supervisors discouraged them, the company cultures must be questioned.
-The theory that American workers either press or are pressed too hard to work long and arduous hours to succeed and get ahead appears to be supported by these findings.
+Adding to that, the 19% who feared adverse effects on their job advancement opportunities, the 16% who feared losing their jobs, and the 12% whose supervisors discouraged them, the company culture must be questioned.
+The theory that American workers are either pressed or pressed too hard to work long, arduous hours to succeed and get ahead appears to be supported by these findings.

-About half of these workers say they don’t feel they need to take more time off (52%) or worry they might fall behind at work if they take more time off (49%).
-Some 43% say they feel badly about their co-workers doing additional work.
+About half of these workers say they don’t feel they need to take more time off (52%) or worry they might fall behind at work if they do (49%).
+Some 43% say they feel bad about their co-workers having to do additional work.
 In comparison, other employees cite concerns that taking more time off might hurt their chances for job advancement (19%), that they might risk losing their job (16%), or that their manager or supervisor discourages them from taking time off (12%).

 The benefits of providing paid time off